farahaithamm/Synchronous-FIFO-SV-Based-Verification/README.md

 ### 1. Quick Simulation (Recommended)

-A preconfigured script `run_fifo.do` is provided to automate the simulation process.
+A preconfigured script `run.do` is provided to automate the simulation process.

 **Steps:**
 1. Ensure your simulator is properly installed and licensed.